 Hall Address: 36 Hill Road, Ingoldisthorpe.
 PE31 6NZ.

 It is managed for the benefit of the community by the Church Hall Committee, a small group of volunteers.
 We are always looking for people with ideas and skills.
 Please register your interest with Becky Allen.

 Please note, there is a kitchen but no cooking or refrigeration facilities.

 In addition to the usual toilet facilities, there is a restricted mobility toilet room which also contains a baby changing platform.

 The maximum number of people that can be accommodated for an event is 99.
 However, reduced numbers and additional supervision will be appropriate where people with restricted mobility or children are involved.

-Weekly activities include exercise classes, carpet bowls, crafts, coffee mornings, WI meetings, childrens’ parties and charity events as well as providing the green for the Coach & Horses bowling club.
-Keep an eye out for the advertising boards on Lynn Road.
+Weekly activities include exercise classes, crafts, coffee mornings, WI meetings, childrens’ parties and charity events.

 Fundraising the improve the Hall